tinymce/tinymce-docs/rtc/encryption.md

 ### Encryption endpoint requirements

-An encryption endpoint for {{pluginname}} requires:
+An encryption endpoint for {{pluginname}} is required to:

-- The endpoint or server accepts a JSON HTTP POST request.
+- Accept a JSON HTTP POST request.
-- Accepts `documentId` and `keyHint`.
+- Accept the `documentId` and `keyHint`.
-- Has access to a database containing `documentId` and the encryption details: `keyHint` and `key`.
+- Have access to a database containing `documentId` and the encryption details: `keyHint` and `key`.
-- When provided a `documentId` and a non-null `keyHint`, the server determines if the pair matches any existing entries in the database and returns the `key` and rejects the request (access not permitted).
+- When provided a `documentId` and a non-null `keyHint`, the endpoint determines if the pair matches any existing entries in the database and returns the `key` and rejects the request (access not permitted).
-- Will generate new encryption keys and keyhints for new documents.
+- Generate new encryption keys and keyhints for new documents.
-- The endpoint or server produces a JSON response with the `key` and `keyHint`.
+- Produce a JSON response with the `key` and `keyHint`.
 The RTC plugin will use the key to encrypt and decrypt the editor content prior to transmission to the RTC Server.

 ### Encryption key and keyHint requirements